 Gardening brings us a sense of purpose

 Gardening can provide us with purpose.
 The gardener is responsible for their garden and the garden cannot flourish without them.
-From the planting of seeds, to ensuring the conditions are correct, to the harvest, the gardener must help their garden to come to life.
+From the planting of seeds to ensuring the conditions are correct, to the harvest, the gardener must help their garden to come to life.

-“I think that for my husband it’s very good as well, because it gives him an activity” said a participant about her retired husband.
+“I think that for my husband it’s very good as well because it gives him an activity,” said a participant about her retired husband.
 The study noted this aspect was especially prominent for retirees.

 Gardening, growing foods and flowers, connects us to the life cycle and helps us to contribute to it.
 We have control over what we grow and how it grows.
-In psychology, it is known that having purpose in life can improve wellbeing.
+In psychology, it is known that having a purpose in life can improve wellbeing.
 Gardening can provide meaningfulness and a beautiful responsibility to keep nature alive.

 Gardening can create social connections

 Unfortunately, for many people, access to a garden is limited.
-However, there are many community gardens around the UK which allow people to come together in the growing of produce.
+However, there are many community gardens around the UK that allow people to come together in the growing of produce.
 People often cite that they enjoy the social aspect of gardening.
 Community gardens and allotments allow for people to socialise, help each other learn and share produce.
-The social aspect can be as important to the wellbeing of the gardener as the activity itself.
+The social aspect can be as important to the well-being of the gardener as the activity itself.

 “I used to help my grandma out, so she got me started.”
 (Cited)